Projects

 The Outcome

-Over the course two years, we are redesigning Housing Choice Voucher application and recertification materials to improve user experience and create more efficient and accurate processes for NYC Dept. of Housing Preservation & Development (HPD) staff, as well as generating strategic recommendations for future system improvement.
+Over the course of two years, we are redesigning Housing Choice Voucher application and recertification materials to improve user experience and create more efficient and accurate processes for NYC Dept. of Housing Preservation & Development (HPD) staff, as well as generating strategic recommendations for future system improvement.

 Project Background